-- Once the key(s) are prepared, the locksmith will notify the AS via email when the keys are ready for pick-up and they will be available at the Credentialing Front Desk.
+- Once the key(s) are prepared, the Locksmith will notify the Authorized Signer via email when the keys are ready for pick-up and they will be available at the Credentialing Front Desk.

-- Record of key issuance to employees must be maintained.
+- Records of keys issued to employees must be maintained.
 Detailed and secured key logs are required for auditing purposes and must be made available upon request.

-- TSA Accountable keys will be audited at least once every 12-mos by the Locksmith/Security Operations Dept. All keys issued to a company must be confirmed and accounted for upon request.
+- TSA Accountable keys will be audited at least once every 12 months by the Locksmith/Security and Operations.
+All keys issued to a company must be confirmed and accounted for upon request.

-- Any discrepancies noted will require a re-keying of impacted locks and access points at the company’s expense.
+- Any discrepancies noted will require a re-keying of affected locks and access points at the company’s expense.

-- Keys can not be loaned or shared with other employees.
-Any incidents of haring or loaning of keys will result in a Security Citation and likely immediate and permanent revocation of the SIDA badges of all involved.
+- Keys cannot be loaned or shared with other employees.
+Any incidents of sharing or loaning of keys will result in a security citation and, likely immediate and permanent revocation of the SIDA badges of all employees involved.

-Chris Picerno, Winford Hayes, Robert Brooks & Darryl Campagna
+Chris Picerno, Winford Hayes, Robert Brooks and Darryl Campagna

 Lock shop phone: 704.359.4034